 1) Minimal entertainment and stimulation.
 Babies are creatures of habit and can become accustomed to expect entertainment rather than doing what comes naturally — occupying themselves with their surroundings.
 Constant stimulation leads to an exhausted parent and an easily bored, over-stimulated child.
 Infant expert Magda Gerber taught that babies do not naturally become bored.
 Parents do.
 Babies are entranced by the way their bodies can move, and the sights, sounds, smells, nooks and crannies of life that we adults take for granted.
 They need uninterrupted time to experience those things and assimilate them.

-2) No TV or videos.
+2) No TV or videos for the first two years.
 TV and videos are the most drastic way to undermine your child’s developing attention span because they engage and overwhelm a child’s attention rather than encouraging the child to actively flex his focus muscle.
 Imagine the powerful pull of the TV screen in a restaurant.
 You can be sitting with the most fascinating people in the world, and still you find your eyes drawn to the damn TV.
-(For an in-depth study on the TV issue, I highly recommend Endangered Minds: Why Children Don’t Think - And What We Can Do About It, by Jane M. Healy, Ph.D.)
+(For an in-depth study on the TV issue, I highly recommend Endangered Minds: Why Children Don’t Think – And What We Can Do About It, by Jane M. Healy, Ph.D.)

 3) A safe, cozy “YES” place.
 In order to remain occupied for extended periods of time, a baby must have a safe place.
 This can begin with a bassinet or crib, and grow with the baby to be a playpen, and finally a cordoned-off or gated play area.
 A too large area where there are unsafe objects available to a child is not the relaxed environment the baby needs for extensive concentration.
 Babies cannot play for long periods of time when they are distracted by the tension of parents worried about safety and the interruption of “NOs”.